lechnerc77/learningKyma/README.md

 * [LinkedIn](https://www.linkedin.com/in/christian-lechner-963b7017)
 * [This repo](https://github.com/lechnerc77/learningKyma)

-So follow me on any of the above channels (or on all of them 😏) and you will get notified.
+So follow me on any of the above channels (or on all of them 😏) and you will get notified...

 ## Overview of Episodes (planned)
 This is the current plan for my journey with Kyma: